matveynator/netchan/README.md

 ...
 ```

-Each of these pieces is still an ordinary sequential task.
+Each piece is still ordinary sequential code:

-For example, one worker may simply execute:

 ```go
 for i := start; i < end; i++ {